 Who can be offered a place in a course?

-- be eligible to be considered by meeting the admission requirements of the institution and the entrance requirements of the course
+- be eligible by meeting the academic requirements of the institution and the specific entrance requirements of the course

 - be selected in competition with other eligible applicants